gudiseva/stackedit/OTA-Ignite/Session 7 - Supply Demand Zones.md

 - Distal line is drawn at the very highest Price of the entire Rally-Base-Drop
 - Proximal line is drawn at the very lowest candle body in the base

-### In case of a Continuous Pattern
+### In case of a Continuous Pattern - Drop Base Drop
 - Distal line is drawn at the very highest Price of the Base-Drop (move out) / Leg-Out
 - Proximal line is drawn at the very lowest candle body in the base
+- *Ignore the Leg-In Candle*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExNTQ3NzAwNSwxODE5NDYyOTYzXX0=
+eyJoaXN0b3J5IjpbMTgxNzUyMzMwNCwxODE5NDYyOTYzXX0=
 -->